mrsilver76/plex-autoshutdown/README.md

 This script is useful for people who have no requirement to run their Plex server 24/7 and have periods of time where no-one is using their server (eg. the early hours of the morning).

 There are two scripts, one for Windows uses and one for Linux users.
-There is no script (yet) for people running MacOS – although submissions are welcome.
+The Linux one may work with macOS, but I have no way of verifying.
+I'm happy to take a submission/fix from someone who owns one.

 ## Features

 Despite being small, these scripts have some useful features:

-1. Easy to set up, there is (literally) only one option that you must configure.
+1. Easy to set up, there is (literally) only one option that you *must* configure.
 2. Will not shut down a machine if there are active Plex streams.
 3. Will not force a machine to shut down for a (configurable) period of time after power up.
 This ensures that you can override the script by manually powering on your server and it won't promptly shut it down again.

 ## Download

-1. Download the latest version from https://github.com/mrsilver76/itunes_playlist_exporter/releases
+1. Download the latest version from https://github.com/mrsilver76/plex-autoshutdown/releases
 2. Unzip the file.
 On Windows, you can double-click the file.
 On Linux you should use `unzip main.zip`
 3. Use the file ending in `bat` for Windows and the file ending `sh` for Linux.